barlog-m/spt-unda/README.md

 This mod realize only one algorithm for spawns with minimal settings.

-For PMC
+## For PMC

 Maximum amount of PMC on a map (locationData.base.BotMax) split by random size groups from 1 to `config.maxPmcGroupSize` randomly spreaded by spawn zones.
 List of zones shuffle after every raid.
 Spawns as a bosses in beginnig of raid (game spawn them in first 60 seconds, i don't know why not early).

-For Scavs.
+## For Scavs

 Marksman scavs spawn is 100% on their regular places in group of 1.
 Except for Shoreline where group size is 1 to 2 marksman scavs.

 Maximum amount of regular scavs on a map (locationData.base.BotMax - amount of marksman scavs) split by random size groups from 1 to `config.maxScavGroupSize` randomly spreaded by spawn zones.
-Scavs spawns in 3 general waves: normal difficulty between 60 seconds and + 120 seconds. normal difficulty between raidLength / 4 and + 120 seconds.
+Scavs spawns in 3 general waves:

+normal difficulty between 60 seconds and + 120 seconds.

+normal difficulty between raidLength / 4 and + 120 seconds.

 hard difficulty between raidLength / 2 and + 120 seconds.